 at least 60 days before the expiration of the HME.

-It may be impracticable for some commercial drivers to renew their STAs during the current COVID-19 crisis.
+It may be impracticable for some commercial drivers to renew their STAs Start Printed Page 46153during the current COVID-19 crisis.
 Measures to prevent the spread of COVID-19 may affect the ability of commercial drivers to present themselves in-person to a state licensing agency or TSA enrollment center for the collection of fingerprints and applicant information.
 Without the new STA, TSA's regulations prevent states from renewing or extending the expiration of the individual's state-issued HME.